MrBessonov/Taro-program/README.md

 # Tarot-program
-Simple program with  tarot card spreads
+First version of simple program for tarot spreads.